SAP/code-pal-for-abap/docs/checks/magic-number.md

 4. `CHECK`
 5. `DO`

-REMARK: Magic Numbers associated with `SY-SUBRC` are not considered by this check.
-In addition, the numbers `0` and `1` are ignored.
+A finding is reported for every such literal that is not `0`, `1` or a power of ten unless it is used as an index in a table expression or an operand in a comparison with the result of a `LINES` function.

 ### How to solve the issue?

-Create constants.
-By the name of the constant the number becomes a meaning which increases the readability.
-In addition, when maintaining the code, you only need to change the constant.
-This change can be done without the risk of introducing new errors or without forgetting some places where this change is required.
+Replace all numeric literals by constants with a meaningful name.

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC CI_MAGIC` which should be placed right after the statement containing the magic number:
+In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC CI_MAGIC` which should be placed right after the statement containing the magic number.

+Note that there is a very similar check in the Extended Program Check (SLIN) delivered by SAP, although it differs in its scope as it is not restricted to specific statement types.
+That check accepts a pragma `##NUMBER_OK` for suppressing its findings that Code Pal cannot evaluate (pragmas are inaccessible to ordinary Code Inspector checks).
+We recommend that you *either* use this Code Pal check *or* the corresponding  SLIN check, but not both, since if you use both you get two findings for the exact same issue.

 ```abap
 DO 5 TIMES. "#EC CI_MAGIC